tajaebromf/EagleHacks-040.EXE/README.md

 # EagleHacks-040.EXE
 Sentinel Fleet is a program designed to enhance Hertz's response to natural disasters by ensuring vehicle availability in affected regions.
-The idea was inspired by a firsthand experience during Hurricane Ian when one of our team members was unable to secure a rental car due to Hertz running out of vehicles.
+The idea was inspired by a firsthand experience during Hurricane Ian when one of our team members was unable to secure a rental car due to Hertz's high demand for vehicles.

 Our solution establishes main hubs located outside disaster-prone areas, where a large fleet of vehicles is stored.
 Once the disaster has passed, these hubs deploy cars to impacted regions, ensuring Hertz maintains a consistent supply.